slatedocs/slate/source/includes/getting-started/_lets-get-started.html.md

 ### Windows

 1. Download and install Python from [python.org][3].
-2. Install Git (e.g. via GitHub desktop for windows - ).
+2. Install Git (e.g. via GitHub desktop for windows).
 3. You may need to reboot your computer after installing Python and Git to make sure all install settings take effect.

 > Mac OS